 India's struggle to defend rupee shifts focus to rate hikes

-MUMBAI: Investors have increased bets that the Reserve Bank of India (RBI) will need to raise interest rates at least two more times this year to shore up the battered rupee after previous efforts to defend the currency failed to sway markets.
+MUMBAI: Investors have increased bets that India's central bank will need to raise interest rates at least two more times this year to shore up the battered rupee after previous efforts to defend the currency failed to sway markets.

 The government's latest measures to support the rupee announced last week were particularly underwhelming for market participants who have since increased bearish positioning on the currency.